AkashahS/AkashahS.github.io/_posts/2021-08-14-what-is-what.md

 AI is frequently used interchangeably with ML, but artificial intelligence is a broader term.
 Some facts about AI that will help you understand it better are as follows:

-- AI is not only ML, but ML is a branch of AI
+- ML is a branch of AI
-- Similarly, the goal of AI is not to make an intelligent robot, but an intelligent robot is an application of AI.
+- The goal of AI is not to make an intelligent robot, but an intelligent robot is one of the applications of AI.

 ## Machine Learning (ML)